-As of the date of this annual report, we do not intend to invest in the securities of other REITs, other entities engaged in real estate activities or securities of other issuers for the purpose of exercising control over such entities.
+As of the date of this annual report, we have not invested in the securities of other REITs, other entities engaged in real estate activities or securities of other issuers for the purpose of exercising control over such entities.
 We do not intend that our investments in securities will require us to register as an investment company under the Investment Company Act, and we would intend to divest such securities before any such registration would be required.
 We do not intend to underwrite securities of other issuers.
 We finance our assets with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
 We have funded and intend to continue to fund our asset acquisitions with non-recourse securitizations in which the underlying collateral is not marked-to-market and employ repurchase agreements without the obligation to mark to market the underlying collateral to the extent available.
-Our repurchase agreements will generally not exceed 70% of our purchase price or 70% of property value, whichever is less.
+Our two repurchase agreements include terms ranging from a maximum borrowing base of 85% of market value on one agreement to 70% of purchase price, not to exceed 65% of property value, on the other.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for a description of our securitizations, our repurchase financing facility and any other outstanding indebtedness.